LordVeovis/docker-roundcube/README.md

 # Parameters

 ## Volumes

 * /var/www/html/config/config.inc.php: the configuration file of Roundcube
 * /root_overlay: the content of this folder will be merged with the stock roundcube of the image.
 This is where you put all plugins and skins and eventually modified roundcube source code.
 * /var/www/html: roundcube source code

+## Environment variables

+* MAX_UPLOAD_SIZE: the maximum size of a file upload, example: 20M

 # How to update